 Students currently use the AQA specification the content of which is detailed below.
 Students take 2 exams at the end of Year 11 both 1 hour 45 minutes long.

-Students study Christianity and Islam and look at topics such as prayer, pilgrimage, festivals, the nature of God, baptism, communion, the five pillars, prophets and the Crucifixion.
+Students study Christianity and Islam and look at topics such as prayer, pilgrimage, festivals, the nature of God, baptism, communion, the five pillars, prophets and the crucifixion.

 Students study four themes.
 Within each theme they look at the relevance of different topics both in today’s society as well as within Christianity and Islam.